-There are lots of things to get excited about HTML5 and the one which caught my curiosity was HTML5 Audio / Video API.
-I was overwhelmed with ideas of practical applications like face detect login or inline dictation but I chose to start with something small - a whistle detector.
-Although, not wholly accurate it works quite well with very a good accuracy.
+There are many new features in HTML5 to get excited about.
+The one which caught my curiosity was HTML5 Audio / Video API.
+I was overwhelmed with ideas for applications (like face detect login or inline dictation) but I chose to start with something small - a whistle detector.
+Try it! the accuracy is pretty good actually.
 I used M. Nilsson’s research paper, “Human Whistle Detection and Frequency Estimation” to implement this.
-It took me a while to get understand exactly what the paper narrates with its mathematical notations but luckily my wandered at the right place to get the right idea.
+It took me a while to get understand the paper but luckily, after a lot of experimentation, I got the right idea.

 For the first part, I would try to explain Successive Mean Quantization Transform (SMQT) which prepares the audio data for further processing.